For student advising on Cultural Studies, please contact Randi Warne.

 BA (Winnipeg), MA, PhD (Toronto)

 Dr. Warne is an interdisciplinary scholar who has published internationally on gender theory, the material and idelogical conditions of knowledge production in the academy, and method and theory in the study of religion.
-Her ongoing interests include politics, gender, and religion; North American cultural history, including social reform movements; and material and popular culture.
-Dr. Warne is the Coordinator of the Graduate Women and Gender Studies program, and also the Coordinator of the undergraduate Cultural Studies program.
+Dr. Warne’s ongoing interests include politics, gender, and religion; North American cultural history, including social reform movements; and material and popular culture.
+Dr. Warne is the Coordinator of the Cultural Studies program, and the Chair of the Philosophy/Religious Studies program.